About the program

-The state of Louisiana has partnered with Adaptation Health on the Louisiana Medicaid Innovation Challenge.
-This Challenge will support the Medicaid program in identifying market-ready solutions to engage members through the appropriate use of technology, providing superior customer service to the population it serves, and maintaining its status as a high-performing national leader in Medicaid eligibility simplification, streamlining and program integrity.
+The Louisiana Department of Health has partnered with Adaptation Health on the Louisiana Medicaid Innovation Challenge.
+This Challenge will support the Medicaid program by identifying market-ready solutions to engage members through the appropriate use of technology.

-The Challenge is a multi-month project engaging constituents, stakeholders, and the state’s Managed Care Organizations (MCOs), to address improved communication and engagement solutions to support effective Medicaid eligibility and enrollment.
+The Challenge is a multi-month project engaging constituents, stakeholders, and the state’s Medicaid Leadership, to address improved communication and engagement solutions to support effective Medicaid eligibility and enrollment.
 These engagement and communication processes are vital components in establishing effective access to coverage and in turn access to care and services.
-It is critical that the new eligibility system achieves the right programmatic balance in facilitating effective enrollment and this requires additional innovative solutions to reach individuals in the right way and the right time.
+It is critical that Medicaid's online eligibility system achieves the right programmatic balance in facilitating effective enrollment and this requires additional innovative solutions to reach individuals in the right way and at the right time.